Manpreetingh/DECO3801/README.md

 **Instruction**:
 - collect key from reception for the booked space.
 - Ask AI npc for assistant, press enter key to start chat with the AI npc.
+- Press enter key to interact with object.

 **Tony's edit**: I will updated the code and resources file in my own edit file.
 Simply copy and replace my code if there's newer update.